 We urge the international community, particularly those who are better resourced, to show compassion and solidarity by taking in more refugees at this difficult time.

-All migrants have human rights and should have their dignity upheld while on the move and in how they are received in other countries.
+All refugees and migrants have human rights and should have their dignity upheld while on the move and in how they are received in other countries.

-All countries have a responsibility to ensure that their border procedures protect human rights and are sensitive to the particular needs of women, children and others who may be at risk.
+The Elders believe that all countries have a responsibility to uphold the right to seek asylum, and ensure that their border procedures respect human rights and are sensitive to the particular issues related to gender, age, sexuality and other protected characteristics.

 All those arriving, regardless of status, are entitled to due process of law in the determination of their legal status, entry and right to remain.
 In no cases are collective expulsions permissible.